JohnEdwa/RTAutoSprintExtended/Readme.md

 #### Fixed & Extended by JohnEdwa, Original by Relocity and Thrawnarch
 #### Made and tested for RoR2 build-ID 4478858 - Hidden Realms Update

-The code can be found [at the Github repo here.](https://github.com/JohnEdwa/RTAutoSprintExtended).
-If you find something that doesn't work, please open an issue on Github.
+The code can be found [at the Github repo here.](https://github.com/JohnEdwa/RTAutoSprintExtended) If you find something that doesn't work, please open an issue on Github.
-Kudos to Relocity and Thrawnarch for creating the original mod.
+Kudos to Relocity and Thrawnarch for creating the original mod, and Rein and Harb (among many others) from the modding discord for help.

 ## The basics